Naitreey/notes-and-knowledge/cs/python/python-coding-style.rst

   of the docstring by a blank line.

 - The entire docstring is indented the same as the quotes at its first line.

+- Docstring should NOT be a "signature" reiterating the function/method parameters.

 naming conventions
 ------------------